 From the Collections of the New York Public Library

 The New Netherland Papers of Hans Bontemantel.
 Hans Bontemantel was a director of the Dutch West India Company's Amsterdam Chamber, which supervised the governance of New Netherland.
 In addition to official correspondence, this collection contains private communications from Director-General Petrus Stuyvesant and his First Councilor Nicasius de Sille.

-Guide to Seventeenth-Century Dutch Coins, Weights & Measures — a glossary of terms that appear in these seventeenth-century Dutch records.
+Guide to Seventeenth-Century Dutch Coins, Weights & Measures — a glossary of terms that appear in the above records.